streicherlouw/fastai2_jetson_nano/README.md

 ```
 git clone --branch no_virtual_environment https://github.com/streicherlouw/fastai2_jetson_nano
 ```
-From here on, there steps for builds with and without a virtual environment are the same.
+From here on, the steps for builds with and without a virtual environment are the same.

 Next, execute the script to enable swap space and disable the GUI.